 his life and work.

-me to suggest two sites of interest:
+me to suggest a site of particular interest,

 a page on Ulanowsky and a number of photographs.